• Skip to primary navigation

 MILK.
 Use your favorite kind.
 I always like to use oat milk, but coconut milk can create a thicker, creamier chia pudding.

 CONSISTENCY.
 If you have a thing about consistency, you can always blend your chia seed pudding.
 If the pudding is too thick for your preference after refrigeration, add more milk.
-But, if the pudding is too runny, add 1 tbsp of chia seeds and stir.
+But, if the pudding is too runny, add 1 tablespoon of chia seeds and stir.

 Nutrition